 Deadline for receipt of completed online applications.

-Semifinalist applicant interviews with national advisory committee members.
+Semifinalist applicant interviews with national advisory committee members in Chicago.

 Notification of finalist status.